|Scientific Advisory Board

 Thomas O’Halloran, Ph.D. is the Morrison Professor of Chemistry and Biochemistry, Molecular Biology and Cell Biology at Northwestern University.
 He was elected Chair of the Bioinorganic Division of the American Chemical Society and also served as Chair of a NIH Study Section (BMT) from 1999-2001.
 He also serves on an advisory board to the United States Department of Energy Biological Sciences Directorate (2001-2004).
 He holds a B.S. and an M.S. in chemistry from the University of Missouri and a Ph.D. in bioinorganic chemistry from Columbia University.
 Dr. O’Halloran completed his postdoctoral training at MIT.

-Holden Thorp, Ph.D., was recently named the Chancellor of the University of North Carolina at Chapel Hill where he previously served as the Kenan Professor and Chair of the Chemistry Department.
+Holden Thorp, Ph.D., is currently serving as Provost at Washing University in St. Louis.
+He previously served as the Kenan Professor and Chair of the Chemistry Department at the University of North Carolina at Chapel Hill, where he later served as Chancellor of the University.
 He obtained his B.S. in Chemistry from UNC-Chapel Hill in 1986, where he worked with Professor Thomas J. Meyer.
 He received his Ph.D. in Chemistry in Professor Harry B. Gray's laboratory at the California Institute of Technology.
 After postdoctoral research at Yale with Professor Gary Brudvig, he began his independent research career in 1991 and has published over 120 scholarly publications on the electronic properties of DNA and RNA.
-For his research, Dr. Thorp was named a Presidential Young Investigator and has received the Alfred P. Sloan Fellowship, the David and Lucile Packard Fellowship for Science and Engineering and both the New Faculty Award and Teacher-Scholar Award from the Camille and Henry Dreyfus Foundation.
+For his research, Dr. Thorp was named a Presidential Young Investigator and has received the Alfred P. Sloan Fellowship, the David and Lucile Packard Fellowship for Science and Engineering, and both the New Faculty Award and Teacher-Scholar Award from the Camille and Henry Dreyfus Foundation.

 Richard P. Van Duyne, Ph.D., is the Charles E. and Emma